patternfly/patternfly-elements/elements/pfe-page-status/README.md

 # PatternFly Element | Page Status Element

-PFE Page Status creates a flag/banner on the right side of the page denoting the status of the page or Doc the author is viewing.
+The Page Status element creates a flag/banner on the right side of the page denoting the status of the page or Doc the author is viewing.

 ## Usage